I can't unlock my Samsung Galaxy device

 Please note: unlocking issues can sometimes be solved with a soft reset.
 To perform a soft reset, press and hold down the power and volume down keys until the screen turn black and the Samsung logo appears.
 Your phone will restart and you can try unlocking it again.

-There are several screen lock options available on your Samsung device:
+There are several screen lock options available on Samsung devices.
+These will vary depending on your specific devices but can include:

 - Facial recognition